rebeccaringuette/kamodo-core/docs/rpc.md

 \\begin{equation}f{\\left(x \\right)} = \\sqrt{\\left(x^{2} - x - 1\\right)^{2}}\\end{equation} \\begin{equation}g{\\left(x \\right)} = \\lambda{\\left(x \\right)}\\end{equation}

-The client now has access to the same function hosted on the server.
-This allows the client to call the server-side function without needing any of its dependencies!
+The client now has access to the functions hosted on the server.
+This allows the client to call server-side functions without needing any of their dependencies!

-Client functions will inherit the defaults of their server-side counterparts.
+Client functions inherit the defaults of their server-side counterparts.

 ```python
 from kamodo import get_defaults